eshoe2020/B.Y.G.O.D./README.md

 ## Features
 - Authentication via google-OAuth
    - Provides user authorization to  view full app features
-- Ability to create list of BYGOD&trade; items on user profile.
+- Ability to create list of BYGOD items on user profile.
-- User can edit and delete their own BYGOD&trade; items as needed.
+- User can edit and delete their own BYGOD items as needed.
-- User can explore other user's profiles and their BYGOD&trade; items for inspiration.
+- User can explore other user's profiles and their BYGOD items for inspiration.
-- User can add BYGOD&trade; items from other profiles to their own profile.
+- User can add BYGOD items from other profiles to their own profile.
 - All user profiles display a profile picture and user-name, obtained from Google.
 - Navigation bar on the top right tells user what page they are currently on (highlighted in teal).